Why creating a Museum of Anthropocene Technology?

-With timothy Morton (2013) we can say that Man and Nature are moving each on a side of a Mobius strip; two sides that are in fact one.
+With Timothy Morton (2013) we can say that Man and Nature are moving each on a side of a Mobius strip; two sides that are in fact one (Cat.
+Nr.
+68).
 The history of Man, unnoticeable on the geological clock (note 10), is now intertwined with the history of the Earth.
 Within the Earth System, humanity has become one of the feedbacks: it responds to the crises with conflicts amongst people but also with positive interventions and technical and social innovations.
 It is not clear yet if humanity can be a negative feedback that leads to control or a positive feedback that will lead to a planetary cataclysm as the final to the rapid ongoing changes.
-It is not clear whether here we will change by disaster, succumbing to climate change and loss of biodiversity or whether we will change by design, changing culture and imagining a new trajectory for us and the rest of nature.
+It is not clear whether there we will change by disaster, succumbing to climate change and loss of biodiversity or whether we will change by design, changing culture and imagining a new trajectory for us and the rest of nature.
 The Anthropocene is not only a new geological epoch, it is also a new cultural epoch (note 11).
 We are in a second Renaissance.
 We can make coincide the end of Modernity with the beginning of the Anthropocene, even though the exact data of this beginning is still under discussion (note 12).

 The Museum of Anthropocene Technology.